typescript-cheatsheets/react/docs/basic/troubleshooting/types.md

 };
 ```

 Note that when you implement the actual overloaded function, the implementation will need to declare the combined call signature that you'll be handling, it won't be inferred for you.
-You can see readily see examples of overloads in DOM APIs, e.g. `createElement`.
+You can readily see examples of overloads in DOM APIs, e.g. `createElement`.

 [Read more about Overloading in the Handbook.](https://www.typescriptlang.org/docs/handbook/functions.html#overloads)